Bet on every NFL Week 15 game at the best betting sites, top betting apps

-How, where to bet on NFL Week 15: Best betting apps, promos, sites for Bills-Patriots, Chiefs-Chargers
+How, where to bet on NFL Week 15: Best betting apps, promos, sites for Chiefs-Chargers, Packers-Broncos

-Here's how to bet on the Week 15 NFL schedule, including Rams vs. Lions and Broncos vs. Packers
+Here's how to bet on the Week 15 NFL schedule, including Rams vs. Lions and Cowboys vs. Vikings

 The Week 15 NFL schedule might be the most exciting so far this season, with crucial matchups littered throughout the slate.
-Some of the top matchups to watch on Sunday include Bengals (+2.5) vs. Ravens, Chiefs (-5.5) vs. Chargers, Patriots (+1.5) vs. Bills, Broncos (+2) vs. Packers ,and Rams (-6) vs. Lions.
+Some of the top matchups to watch on Sunday include Bengals (+3) vs. Ravens, Chiefs (-6) vs. Chargers, Patriots (+1.5) vs. Bills, Broncos (+2) vs. Packers, and Rams (-6) vs. Lions.
 Sunday Night Football is an NFC battle between the Cowboys (-5.5) and Vikings, while Monday Night Football features the Steelers (-3) vs. Dolphins.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 15 can read more below, along with picks for some of the biggest games.